 This article was originally published in December 2015, shortly after Neil Peart announced his retirement from music.
 Peart died from glioblastoma, an aggressive form of brain cancer, on January 7, 2020

 There has never been nor will there ever be another talent like Neal Peart.
-Since replacing John Rutsey as the drummer of Rush 41 years ago, Peart has redefined rock drumming in every possible way, from style to size and scope, to proficiency in combining rhythms in differing timings and measures.
+Since replacing John Rutsey as the drummer of Rush in 1974, Peart has redefined rock drumming in every possible way, from style to size and scope, to proficiency in combining rhythms in differing timings and measures who started by first learning how to play congas.
 His live performances are legendary spectacles which must be seen to be believed.
 Peart has also found a unique niche as the group’s non-singing lyricist who has written about everything from sci-fi to philosophy to profound interpersonal issues over the course of nineteen studio albums over four decades.